Prestashop Experts Program

-It is understood that this Experts Program is independent of any previous contract between PrestaShop and the subscriber.
-The subscription to the Experts Program does not entail the automatic and full termination of any existing contractual relationship between the Parties, nor does it give rise to any right to reimbursement.
-Any current partner is free to subscribe to this Experts Program.
+The Experts Program is independent of any previous contract between PrestaShop and the Candidate wishing to participate in the Experts Program.
+Subscription to the Experts Program does not result in the automatic and complete termination of any existing contractual relationship between the parties and does not give rise to any right to reimbursement.
+Any current partner is free to subscribe to the Experts Program.

 PREAMBLE